45 Awesome Free Things To Do in Atlanta This Summer With Kids

 21. Biking

-Just like hiking in the summer, we like to focus on shaded paths for biking this time of year, too.
-Our faves with the most shady trees are Big Creek Greenway, which runs through Roswell and Alpharetta, and Silver Comet Trail in Smyrna and beyond.
+Focus on shaded bike paths this time of year.
+Our faves with the most shady trees are Big Creek Greenway and Silver Comet Trail.

 22. 4th of July Events

-We've rounded up amazingly fun 4th of July parades, festivals, and fireworks shows near Atlanta, and almost all of them are free!
+We've rounded up fun free things to do for 4th of July, including parades, festivals, and fireworks shows near Atlanta!

 23. Juneteenth Atlanta Parade and Music Festival - Downtown

-Commemorate Juneteenth in Downtown Atlanta on June 16-18, 2023 with events, including a parade, musical performances, food trucks, and more.
+Commemorate Juneteenth in downtown Atlanta on June 21-23, 2024 with a parade, musical performances, food trucks, and more.

 Every third Thursday from April-October, visitors hit downtown Roswell for food, music, and kids' activities like bouncy houses and face painting.